-Definitely rare are all decorations of the first model, awarded in the form with the small crown until approx. 1864.
+Certainly rare are the decorations from the first model, awarded with a small crown, until around 1864.

 left 1st model / right 2nd model